schley2103/devops-challenge/README.md

 - The project should require no existing AWS resources other than an AWS account with valid credentials and permissions.
 - Using roles and other Ansible best practices for project layout is highly encouraged.
 - Throughout the project, pay particular attention to modularizing repetitive code with an eye toward producing the most readable and elegant solution possible.

+To run through this exercise, follow along with the commands in demo.sh.
+Enjoy!